Here is the latest time you are allowed to set off fireworks on Bonfire Night

-Bonfire Night 2021: When can you set off fireworks, where can you use them and laws around holding your own display
+Bonfire Night 2021: How late can you set off fireworks, where can you use them and laws around holding your own display

-BONFIRE Night is just over 24 hours away and you might be wondering what the rules around fireworks are.
+BONFIRE Night is here and you might be wondering what the rules around fireworks are.

 Although traditionally fireworks are lit to celebrate November 5, New Year's Eve, Chinese New Year and Diwali, you can legally buy them at any time of the year.